A couple sharing morning coffee in their home kitchen

 • Less pain and less fear at each treatment

-• A workflow designed to be safe and teachable at home
+• A workflow designed to be safe, easy, and teachable at home

 • Continuity of care between patient, clinic, and care team